-Firstly, it must be made clear that masks will only REDUCE your risk of contracting influenza, not guarantee 100% protection.
-However, a mask, used in conjunction with good hand hygiene and infection control procedures, is the most effective way of reducing the risk of infection from pandemic influenza.
+Firstly, it must be made clear that masks will only REDUCE your risk of contracting the virus, not guaranteed 100% protection.
+However, a mask, used in conjunction with good hand hygiene and infection control procedures, is the most effective way of reducing the risk of infection.

 Face masks are available in many different styles, offering different levels of protection.
 The most common and most economical face mask is the standard surgical mask.
 Beware of cheap, 2 layered, papery masks from retail chemists and the like.
 A good quality surgical mask should be 3 ply, having an inner hydrophilic layer (worn closest to the skin and absorbing moisture), a middle filter layer and an outer hydrophobic layer (meaning it repels water).